Agile Transformation for Your QA Engineers: Learn to Work Differently

 Adapting the QA department to the feature teams model

-In my next article, I will develop the concept of feature teams and explain how companies can work on adapting their QA department to this approach in order to drive a successful agile transformation.
+Read my third article to fully understand the concept of feature teams and learn how companies can work on adapting their QA department to this approach in order to drive a successful agile transformation.